vincentbergeron33/Score-Board/README.md

 __Period Panel__

 - The period panel is between the goal panel of each team.
 It is initially set to 0.
-If the user try to remove a period when it is at 0, it will send an error message 'Impossible!'.
-When the user increase the period to 1,2 & 3, the time will be set to 10 minutes and a alert message is sent stating 'Beginning or Period 1/2/3.
+If the user tries to remove a period when it is at 0, it will send an error message 'Impossible!'.
+When the user increases the period to 1,2 & 3, the time will be set to 10 minutes and an alert message is sent stating 'Beginning or Period 1/2/3.
 When the user increase to period 4, the message is 'Beginning of overtime!' and the time is set to 5 mins.

 ![Period Panel](assets/images/period.png)